wodby/docs/docs/stacks/varnish/index.md

 Varnish can be configured with the following [environment variables](https://github.com/wodby/varnish#environment-variables)

-## Headers

-* `X-Varnish-Cache`: HIT or MISS, corresponds to when the cache was found or not
-* `Age: 34`: age of the cache in seconds
-* `X-Varnish: 65658 65623` - the first number is the ID of a request, the second is the ID of cache inside of Varnish.
-When operating normally the first number changes with every request of the same page and the second stays the same.

-Set header `Cache-Control:no-cache` on backend to tell Varnish to not cache this page.

 ## CLI

 Grouped list with the most usual entries from different logs: